If you love to consume CBD-rich whole-flower, check out our Harlequin strain overview.

-What Is the Harlequin Strain?
+What Is the Harlequin Cannabis Strain?

-Harlequin is a sativa-dominant cannabis strain known for its exceptionally high CBD content compared to other similar strains.
 A unique balance of CBD and THC concentration allows you to feel calm with a slight buzz that won’t weigh you down.

 Generally, Harlequin has a 5:2 ratio of CBD to THC.
 Analytics labs have measured samples of Harlequin and reported samples between four to 10 percent THC and six to 15 percent CBD.
+Harlequin is classified as a marijuana strain due to its THC content.

 Average CBD level: 8.5 percent